Make money from Matched Betting (full guide)

-In the Everton v.
+In my Everton v.
 West Brom game, Everton won 2-1.
-So my return of £16.16 ended up on my PaddyPower account.
-Meanwhile I lost the £6.23 (my Lay Risk) on my Betfair account.
-The total amount between the accounts is therefore £9.93, which is a loss of 7p (marginally less than the 13p estimate in my spreadsheet, due to some tiny differences we don’t have to worry about).
+So my return of £8.08 ended up on my PaddyPower account.
+Meanwhile I lost the £3.11 (my "Liability") on my Betfair account.
+The total amount between the accounts is therefore £4.97, which is a loss of 3p (marginally less than the 7p estimate, due to some tiny differences we don't have to worry about).

-This gives me a total credit of £36.16 in PaddyPower, but I’m only going to use the £20 free bet and will withdraw the rest later.
-My Betfair account is down to £3.77 (my initial deposit of £10 – £6.23) and will need topping up (see below).
+This gives me a total credit of £28.08 in PaddyPower, but I'm only going to use the £20 free bet and will withdraw the rest later.
+My Betfair account is down to £6.89 (my initial deposit of £10 – £3.11) and will need topping up for the next bet (see below).

-So whatever your outcome, because you matched the bets, you will have close to your £10 back between the 2 sites (minus the small loss we expected).
+So whatever your outcome, because you matched the bets, you will have close to your £5 back between the 2 websites (minus the small loss we expected).

 The free bet of £20 will be credited to your PaddyPower account (if not after 24 hours, contact customer services 08000 565 275).

-We’re basically going to repeat the process, but using the £20 free bet instead of the £10.
+We're basically going to repeat the process in step 4, but using the £20 free bet instead of the £5.

-Find another bet on both websites following the same advice as in Step 5.
-However this time it’s worth picking odds greater than 4.0 to maximise your profit, but just bear in mind that the higher they are the more you’ll need to have in your Betfair account to lay it (see the ‘Lay Risk’ box in the spreadsheet).
-If you don’t have the funds available, just reduce the odds back down to 2.0 or so.
+This time it's worth picking odds greater than 3.0 to maximise your profit, but just bear in mind that the higher they are the more you'll need to have in your Betfair account to lay it (see the "Liability" amount in the tool below).

 Here are my bet slips on both websites for my free bet: